-Lease Accounting - new ASC 842 and IFRS 16 standards for real estate and assets
+Lease Accounting - ASC 842 and IFRS 16 standards for real estate and assets

 Leasing is a common financial solution that is used by most organisations.
 It enables companies to use real estate properties, assets and equipment without initial investments and large initial cash outflows.
 Leasing is also a common practice to increase portfolio flexibility and to free up financing for investments in the core business.

-The new regulatory lease accounting standards ASC 842 and IFRS 16 as set forth by the US based Financial Accounting Standards Board (FASB) and allied International Accounting Standards Board (IASB) drastically change the way leases are treated in accounting, and the impact of lease accounting changes will have a significant impact on a company’s balance sheet and financial position.
+The regulatory lease accounting standards ASC 842 and IFRS 16 as set forth by the US based Financial Accounting Standards Board (FASB) and allied International Accounting Standards Board (IASB) drastically changed the way leases are treated in accounting, and the lease accounting changes have a significant impact on a company’s balance sheet and financial position.
 According to KPMG, just 3% of companies have fully completed their lease accounting compliant projects (January 2019).
 In this article you can learn more about the changes in lease accounting, regulations & standards and the potential impact for your organisation.

 What is the difference between operating and finance lease?

-According to research from PwC, real estate properties and assets can today represent between 1 and 66% of the balance sheet.
-This wide range in percentage indicates differences in ownership status; some organisations choose to own their real estate, on-balance, and others have chosen to rent their properties and assets as operating lease, off-balance.
+According to research by PwC, real estate properties and assets can today represent between 1 and 66% of the balance sheet.
+This wide range in percentage indicates differences in ownership status; some organisations prefer to own their real estate, on-balance, and others have chosen to rent their properties and assets as operating leases, off-balance.

 This lease accounting practice has been questioned by accountants for many years.
-How realistic are the financial statements on the balance sheet when an on-balance owned property or asset could be sold within a few months while an off-balance operating lease contract could represent a liability for multiple years ahead?
+How realistic are the financial statements on the balance sheet when an on-balance owned property or asset could be sold within a few months while an off-balance operating lease contract could represent a liability for many years ahead?
 Operating leases have been adopted for many good reasons related to liquidity and increased ability to invest in core business activities.
-However, it showed some negatives in terms of the reduced ability to interpret the actual financial condition of organisations.
+However, it has made it difficult to calculate and disclose a true and fair view of an organisation’s finances.
 Future liabilities emerging from these operating leases are not represented on the balance sheet.
 Listed companies using IFRS standard or US GAAP are estimated to have around US$3.3 trillion of lease commitments; over 85% of which do not appear on their balance sheets (IFRS Foundation).

 Learn more about Lease Accounting